Extensive Guide to Australian Construction Industry Peculiarities 2023!

 Step #3 Sync cost codes.

 This is an essential step in ensuring that all the operational costs, from labour and materials to subcontractors and equipment, are entered accurately.
-You can either import cost codes from Xero or create them directly in your Buildern account.
+You can either import cost codes from the accounting software or create them directly in your Buildern account.
 Due to the two-way integration, both accounts will contain up-to-date data.

 Step #4 Sync sub-vendors to track your payments.